ricdigi/ricdigi.github.io/content/about.md

 **Hi!
-I’m Riccardo Di Girolamo, a recent MSc Mechanical Engineering graduate from TU Delft, currently building a career in robotics engineering.**
+I’m Riccardo Di Girolamo, a recent MSc Mechanical Engineering graduate from TU Delft, specializing in Mechatronics.
+I’m currently pursuing a career in robotics engineering.**
 This website is my portfolio — a place to showcase projects, share self-directed research, and document what I learn.
 My goal is to track my progress while creating resources that might help others exploring robotics and engineering.
 Along the way, I’ll probably, casually, add sections about my other passions too.
 <br>